kuhnrl30/kuhnrl30.github.io/Resume/index.md

 - **Lead a team of auditors** in large and complex assignments.
 Result: Effective engagement planning to align audit procedures with customer expectations resulted in a 60% cycle time reduction.
-- **Use audit techniques** such as interviews, inspecting documents, as well as quantitative methods such as regression analysis.
+- Use audit techniques such as interviews, inspecting documents, as well as **quantitative methods such as regression analysis and statistical sampling**.
 Complete audit programs and prepare workpapers in accordance with Generally Accepted Government Auditing Standards (GAGAS).
 - Prepare audit reports to **clearly present results** in accordance with defined audit program steps by streamlining the report to focus discussion with stakeholders on recommendations.
 Result: Reports are now 30% shorter, with concise summary findings and recommendations.